SamuelSwartzberg/flashcardifying_text_temp/inf.md

 find|find files
 find-command ::= find {<global-option>} {<starting-point-path>} {<expression>}
+If no starting point is specified for find, it takes the current working directory.

+-type CHAR (e.g. b, c)   find files that are of one of the 7 unix file types -size SIZE   find files that are larger than SIZE -name foo   find files that contain foo in their name (case-sensitive) -iname foo   find files that contain foo in their name (case-<b>insensitive</b>) ! expression   true if expression is false
+-printf PATTERN   print the filename according to PATTERN

-If no starting point is specified for find, it takes the current working directory. fd is a simpler and faster version of find implemented in rust. fdupes finds duplicate files.
+fd is a simpler and faster version of find implemented in rust. fdupes finds duplicate files.